VrushankPatel/interview-matters/system-design/api-design-rest-grpc-openapi/README.md

 - Rate limiting: Implement token bucket.
 - Error handling: Consistent error codes.
 - Security: OAuth2, input validation.

+# Common Interview Questions

+- How do you choose between REST, GraphQL, and gRPC for API design?
+- How to handle API versioning and backward compatibility?
+- What are the best practices for securing APIs?

 # Tools & Libraries